deeprjs/deepr/README.md

 ## Specifications

-Although pretty stable, Deepr is a work in progress, and formal specifications remain to be written.
+Although pretty stable, Deepr is a work in progress, and formal specifications still have to written.

 ## License